 Atrial fibrillation can't always be prevented, however you can reduce your risk by:

-You can get more help on ways to achieve this by visiting the wellbeing section of our website.
+You can get more help on ways to achieve this by visiting the lower your risk of heart disease pages of our website.

 Staying well with atrial fibrillation